 - 5.1.1 The Bulkington Conservation Area is a heritage asset in its own right.
 The area contains listed and unlisted buildings which contribute towards the special interest of the Conservation Area.
 There are also some buildings and structures that make no contribution or detract from the character of the Conservation Area. - 5.1.2 This Section considers every building in the Conservation Area, and defines them within the following categories: - Listed Buildings. - Positive Buildings (those that are not designated but add value to the Conservation Area). - Positive Buildings despite adverse alterations. - Buildings that do not contribute positively. - 5.1.3 The audit has been carried out by a visual examination from public roads and paths.
 The audit is not a detailed assessment of each individual building.
 It should not be assumed that the omission of any information is an indication that a feature or building is not important.
+The audit provides information as to the state of the buildings in the locality at the time of the review conducted in 2021.
+The ascribed values do not supersede any requirements set out in the NPPF or national guidance in relation to heritage assets.
 A detailed assessment of significance specific to a building or site within the Conservation Area should always be carried out prior to proposing any change.